Pottery Clay Dust – How to Minimize it

 Masks vs. Respirators

-Using a mask is not necessary most of the time if you are taking proper precautions and keeping your clay moist and your area clean.
+Using a mask is not necessary most of the time if you take proper precautions, keep your clay moist, and keep your area clean.

 If you are kicking up a lot of dust, you should use a Dust Mask.
 It’s worth getting a good-quality mask.
-You want to make sure your mask has a snug fit.
+You want to make sure your mask fits snugly.
 If not, tiny particles will just stream in through the sides of your mask, and you might as well not wear one at all.

 If you have allergies or you’re highly sensitive to dust, a Respirator is a must-have.

-If you love the art of crafting pottery, using a Good Dust Mask when necessary is well worth keeping your lungs healthy.
-You may not look cool, but who cares.
+If you love the art of crafting pottery, using a Good Dust Mask when necessary is well worth it to keep your lungs healthy.
+You may not look cool, but who cares?
 Playing with clay is tons better than looking good.

 Fans in Your Pottery Studio

 Fans should not be on when you are working in your studio.
-If you run a fan while you are in the studio, the Clay and or Glaze dust will get kicked up, and the tiny dust particles will be blown around your studio.
-The last thing you want to do is to encourage the dust to float around in your work environment.
+If you run a fan while you are in the studio, the Clay and/or Glaze dust will be kicked up and blown around your studio.
+The last thing you want to do is encourage dust to float around your work environment.

-Clay and glaze dust is bad for your lungs when exposed to over time and are especially bad if you have allergies.
-If you are in an environment where dust is being blown around, then I recommend you wear a Respirator or Dust Mask.
+Clay and glaze dust are harmful to your lungs when exposed over time, especially if you have allergies.
+If you are in an environment where dust is being blown around, I recommend wearing a Respirator or Dust Mask.

 Keeping Clothes Separate